 TYDTWDay is observed every year on the Friday after Father’s Day.
 It was created in 1999 by Pet Sitters International (PSI) as a way to “celebrate the great companions dogs make and to encourage their adoption from humane societies, animal shelters and breed rescue clubs,” according to PSI.

 Unfortunately, some employers have to say no to TYDTWDay because of building codes, liability issues, allergies and other legitimate reasons.
-But your company still can celebrate by having a pet photo contest or a fundraiser for a local shelter.
+But your company still can celebrate by, for example, having a pet photo contest or a fundraiser for a local shelter.

 To convince your employer to observe Take Your Dog to Work Day, here are three helpful talking points.